michaeldimchuk/pyvial/README.md

 # Vial
-A micro web framework for AWS Lambda.
+Vial is an unopinionated micro web framework for AWS Lambda.
+It's main purpose is to provide an easy to use interface while also making the core functionality of the framework as modular as possible.

 ## Installation
 To add vial to your project, run the following command: